szmodz/libfsrc/README.md

 <li>Incorporation of low-delay requirements</li>
 </ul>
 At this stage it is not feature complete and existing features are not debugged.
-If you want to play around, your best choice is the <a href="http://libfsrc.svn.sourceforge.net/viewvc/libfsrc.tar.gz?view=tar">source tarball</a>.
-You will also need <a href="https://sourceforge.net/projects/libfsrc/files/">FFTW<a> (Windows binaries <a href="https://sourceforge.net/projects/libfsrc/files/">here</a>) and <a href="http://www.cmake.org/">CMake</a>.
-(Oh, and a compiler.
-Tested using GCC, MSVC, and Sun C.)
 </p>
 <h2>The details</h2>
 <p>